MikeG112/MolecularFeatures/readme.md

 # ReadMe
-This repo. contains a series of python files (and copy jupyter notebooks) used to analyze molecular structure data to predict scalar J-coupling constants between atoms in large molecules.
+A repo. containing a series of python files  used to analyze molecular structure data to predict scalar J-coupling constants between atoms in large molecules.

 It contains the following files: